It is possible for freelancers to scale up freelancing to 10x growth from the current levels? The answer is yes and here 9 ways to do it

 There is a book with a title that I like as quote:

 What Got You Here Won’t Get You There by Marshall Goldsmith

-Partners who compliment with other can provide a much bigger pool of one-stop solution for clients.
+Partners who complement with others can provide a much bigger pool of one-stop solution for clients.

 2. Team Up

-In a partnership, everything is split according to the partnership terms and conditions but for a team up, it can be per task or per type of task basis.
+In a partnership, everything splits according to the partnership terms and conditions, but for a team-up, it can be per task or type of task basis.

 So before one can look to team up, it is better to test things out with outsourcing.

 Always outsource to people who are more interested in managing the quality of their services and aren’t looking to cut corners to meet the deadline.

 As a freelancer willing to have 10x growth will need thinking out of the box.